pleabargain/EnglishHelpsYourCareer/grammar in use superlatives.md

  # statements
  - It was **the longest** movie I have ever seen.
  - **The least** efficient choice should be eliminated.
+ - It's easier for me to talk about the weather than it is for me to talk about my feelings.
  - He is **the worst developer** I have ever worked with.
  - Poland is **the cheapest** country to travel from in Europe.
  - This cafe has **the tastiest** coffee [for|at] this price point in X.